Skip to main content

 Scope and Contents

-Another presentation documented here, “A Visit to Chalky Level,” is also not an oral history; nor does it concern topics like desegregation, race relations, or Vietnam.
+Another presentation, “A Visit to Chalky Level,” is also not an oral history; nor does it concern topics like desegregation, race relations, or Vietnam.
 It was apparently placed in this collection because it was digitized.
+Consult the finding aid for the Athens-Clarke County recordings collection (MSS 072) for further clarification regarding such miscellaneous audio recordings.

 Dates